 Wholemeal pasta is one of those things you think your children won’t eat, simply because it looks different or you have never tried it.

-But I’m not kidding when I say this – My children haven’t even noticed the change to wholemeal pasta from our old standard refined pasta version.
-And I have two very picky eaters.
 They didn’t even ask the dreaded “is this different to the way you used to make this?” question.
 What they mean by this is – before they had to check if I had tried to sneak in something healthy.

 Take this easy win and enjoy it.
 Make the swap to wholewheat pasta and then try this really tasty (and easy) pasta dish.
 And the leftovers pack up well for next day school lunch boxes.